-As far as what we do at the facilities, currently the Sioux Falls facility is an office, parking lot, and a permanent scale.
-There is currently no pre-screening equipment at this facility such as plate readers, DOT # readers, or transponder readers.
+As far as what we do at the facilities, currently the Tilford facility is an office, parking lot, and a permanent scale.
 There is not an inspection building.
-At the Sisseton Facility, there is an office, inpsection building, and parking lot.
+At the Jefferson Facility, there is an office, inpsection building, and parking lot.
 CMV's are required to pull in to the facility where they are first weighed.
 Depending on current duties, an inspector may select the vehicle for inspection based on randomness or visual screening.
 Sometimes the vehicle is chosen for inspection based on a weight violation.
 Others may be selected for load securement, light defects, tire defects, or any other reason that is observed.
 South Dakota does not conduct stops on CMV's without an associated L-1 to L-3 inspection.
 If we stop the CMV, an inspection is conducted.
 We do not for example stop a CMV and write a weight enforcement ticket and release the driver without at least a L-3 inspection.
 Typically we have a staff member operating the scale controls and visually screening the CMV's for violations.
 That inspector can select the vehicle and perform the inspection, or hand the vehicle over to an available inspector.
 We also sell size, weight, and credentialing permits at these facilities that are not MCSAP eligible activities.
 The cameras would not be monitoring or recording that activity such as monitoring or recording phone lines, or even the area of the office staff uses to sell the permits.
 Once a vehicle is selected for inspection, the cameras would show the parking lot, and the vehicle.
 It would show our inspector's actions and inspection procedures.
 We would not intend to have audio recordings for this particular example, but we would have audio and visual recording while the driver is inside the building and that portion of the inspection is being completed.
 The cameras would not show the scale or weights derived from the scale.
 The video system would not show the vehicle until after it is selected for inspection.

-The Sioux Falls facility is planned to undergo a major renovation/replacement starting in the fall of 2018.
+The Tilford facility is planned to undergo a major renovation/replacement starting in the fall of 2022.
 Our intention would be to transfer this equipment to the new facility and add the camera(s) for an inspection building that will be constructed.
-FOr the Sisseton facility, new equipment purchased would replace existing equipment that is beyond repair.
+For the Jefferson facility, new equipment purchased would replace existing equipment that is beyond repair.
 Our current camera systems are not functioning and beyond simple repairs.

-While non-MCSAP eligible activities are being conducted at the facility, the purpose of these cameras are to record activities that are MCSAP eligible.
+While non-MCSAP eligible activities are being conducted at the facility, the purpose of these cameras are to record activities that are

+MCSAP eligible.